Caring for land and biodiversity

 Operations near protected areas

-The table below provides details of the major operating sites within 5 kilometers of International Union for Conservation of Nature (IUCN) Category I and II protected areas (strict nature reserves, wilderness areas, and national parks), Ramsar sites (wetlands of international importance), and UNESCO World Heritage Sites (natural and cultural).
+• International Union for Conservation of Nature (IUCN) Category I and II protected areas (strict nature reserves, wilderness areas, and national parks).

-Major operating site
+Major operating site4

 Protected area name